 Step-1: Identify the requirements first

 Identifying the requirements related to the process is always the key step.
 Before beginning with the architecture side of it, the developer needs to jot down the associated components required.
-The way of identification also links the utility aspect.
+The method of identification also links the utility aspect.
 You have to recognize what you need and, most importantly, why you need it.

 Unambiguous and testable are the two features associated with every requirement statement.
 The statement needs to be precise, clear, and concise.
 Testing is a crucial part as, without it, you cannot verify the usability.
-This step may seem like a general one, but it is the foundation step to any Embedded Firmware Development process.
+This step may seem like a general one, but it is the foundation step of any Embedded Firmware Development process.

 Step-2: Differentiate the architecture from the design